ccgoller/eln/student-guidelines/02-notebook-structure.md

 - Always start experiment and data files with the **ISO date** (`YYYY-MM-DD`) for automatic chronological sorting.
 - Keep titles short but descriptive.

-All the Folders we will be using for the rest of the semester (Experiments, data, protocols, references, and summaries) will be created in the next step.
+All the Folders we will be using for the rest of the semester (Experiments, data, protocols, references, and summaries) will be created in the Setting up the structure step.

 ---